 In conclusion, the revenue growth calculator is an insightful tool, but it could be way more powerful if it is combined with our vast set of.

 Many prodigious investors recommend a revenue growth above 15% year-over-year.
 This means that if your business sold $500 million USD in the first quarter of 2020, it should sell $575 million USD in the first quarter of 2021 at least.
 If you use our calculator, you will see a growth of 15% between those values.

 What is the revenue CAGR?

 It is another common way investors call the revenue growth rate.
 It represents how fast the revenues have been growing for several years.
-The revenue CAGR indicates whether the business is expanding and taking market share from competitors, or, on the contrary, if its sales are getting reduced for some internal/external factors.
+The revenue CAGR indicates whether the business is expanding and taking market share from competitors or, on the contrary, if its sales are getting reduced due to some internal/external factors.